wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-effective-ue/includes/1-introduction.md

 #### Visual tooltips

 Many Power BI visuals include a **Tooltips** well.
-Fields that are added to this well are summarized in a tooltip.
+Fields that are added to this well is summarized in a tooltip.
 For example, a column chart visual that shows sales revenue by month could include order quantity as a tooltip.
 While the height of the column reveals the monthly revenue amount, when a report consumer hovers over the column, a tooltip describes the order quantity for that month.

 > [!div class="mx-imgBorder"]
 > [![Image shows the cursor hovering over a bar chart visual.
 A visual tooltip describes sales and units sold for the bar.](../media/visual-tooltip.png)](../media/visual-tooltip.png#lightbox)